cablelabs/lpwanserver/docs/ui/networks.md

 click on the name.
 To create a new one, click the "CREATE NETWORK" button.

-Networks link a Network Type (defining the data needed for the network), a Network Protocol (defining how to interact with the remote network server), and a Network Provider (who is responsible for the server).
-In addition, a Base URL is provided which is passed to the Network Protocol so the code can know how to find the remote network server on the Internet.
+Networks link a Network Type (defining the data needed for the network) and a Network Protocol (defining how to interact with the remote network server).
+In addition, a base URL and version are provided which are passed to the Network Protocol so the code can know how to interact with the remote network server on the Internet.
 Finally, any Network Type-specific configuration is set.

 Note that when a Network Type is selected, only those Network Protocols that